Th-Lima/Th-Lima/README.md

             }
         }
     }

+# Hi there, I'm Thales 👋

-#### I live in Juiz de Fora-MG, I'm 26 years old and graduated in Systems Analysis and Development at Estácio de Sá, passionate about everything that involves technology and software development.
+#### Liz's daddy, i live in Juiz de Fora-MG, i'm 26 years old and graduated in Systems Analysis and Development at Estácio de Sá, passionate about everything that involves technology and software development.

 #### :computer: I like to learn and study technologies, architectures and new concepts, I always look for updates, although it is not an easy task in the area of ​​ Technology :smile:.